Pheox/KeywordAnalyzer/README.md

 TODO
 ====
+- jenkins - make dev env and run the project
+- jenkins - install job - in virtualenv
 - refactorize the code + add comments
 - create interface for yahoo module
 - Configuration - check if exists in database - __ini__.py ?